 In the last few years, there has been an explosion of Gins on the market.
 Here, we explain a little about the background of Gin and why the emergence of the ‘craft Gin’ is in full swing!

-Gin is often seen as England’s traditional spirit, these days conjuring up images of an ice cold ‘G & T’, Martini cocktails and long hot English summers.
-However its origins are very much from overseas!
-The first documented production of Gin was in Holland in the 17th Centuary, where it’s initial function was mostly medicinal but recipies for Jenever (as Dutch gin is called) date back even earlier than this.
+Gin is often seen as England’s traditional spirit, these days conjuring up images of an ice-cold ‘G & T’, Martini cocktails and long hot English summers.
+However, its origins are very much from overseas!
+The first documented production of Gin was in Holland in the 17th Century, where its initial function was mostly medicinal but recipes for Jenever (as Dutch gin is called) date back even earlier than this.

 Gin first appeared in Britain in the 17th Century, brought back by troops fighting in the Thirty Years’ War.
 At this time distillation was only taking place in a small way in England, but when King William III (William of Orange) came to the throne in 1689, he prohibited the importation of alcohol and made a series of statutes to actively encourage the distillation of English spirits.
 This led to a boom in production, and the consumption of gin increased rapidly, although the majority of it was of very dubious quality!
 A firm favourite of the poor, many people over consumed and the city had an epidemic of extreme drunkenness on their hands which provoked much moral outrage and led to the label ‘Mothers ruin’!
 By 1730 London had over 7000 shops that sold spirits alone, and gin was distilled and sold in one-fifth of London homes!
 The government struggled to bring the ‘Gin Craze’ under control, trying various pieces of legislation during the 18th Century and by 1757 had mostly succeeded.